yun-vis/fhstp-bcc-csharp/pages/setup.md

 // The global.json file allows you to define which .NET SDK version
 // is used when you run .NET CLI commands.
 // Uses the highest installed feature band and patch level that matches
-// the requested major and minor with a feature band and patch level that's
+// the requested major and minor with a feature band and patch level that is
 // greater than or equal to the specified value.
 If not found, fails.
 $ dotnet new globaljson --sdk-version 8.0.302 --roll-forward latestFeature
 // Check for update